yuchunzhou/public/README.md

-A crate used to make struct's fields public
+A crate used to make struct and its fields public

 ### How to use it?